skipperkongen/try-pyinstaller/README.md

 ## Creating icon files

-Your icon file (.png) should by 512x512 pixels.
+Your original icon file (.png) should by 512x512 pixels.
+Use whatever design you want.
+From this you will create two icon-files, for Windows and Mac OS respectively:
+- application.ico (256x256) (Windows)
+- application.icns (?x?)
+(Mac Os)

-You can use the online tool [cloudconvert.com](https://cloudconvert.com/png-to-icns) to create a .icns file from a .png file.
+You can use the online tool [cloudconvert.com](https://cloudconvert.com/png-to-icns) to create a both .ico and .icns file from your .png file.
+If you get an error, try to first convert the size of your input image to dimensions 512x512.

 ## Cut out